stradivari96/stradivari96.github.io/content/posts/dsa.md

   top, bottom = 0, len(matrix)

   while left < right and top < bottom:
-      # get every i in the top row
       for i in range(left, right):
           res.append(matrix[top][i])
       top += 1
-      # get every i in the right col
       for i in range(top, bottom):
           res.append(matrix[i][right - 1])
       right -= 1
       if not (left < right and top < bottom): break
-      # get every i in the bottom row
       for i in range(right - 1, left - 1, -1):
           res.append(matrix[bottom - 1][i])
       bottom -= 1
-      # get every i in the left col
       for i in range(bottom - 1, top - 1, -1):
           res.append(matrix[i][left])
       left += 1